Dharmaveer

 Dharmaveer is a 2022 Indian Marathi-language biographical political drama film written and directed by Pravin Tarde and produced by Mangesh Desai under the banner of Zee Studios.
 It covers the story of late Shiv Sena leader Anand Dighe.
 The film features Prasad Oak, Kshitish Date, Makarand Paddhye, Snehal Tarde and Shruti Marathe in the lead roles.

-The film was released in Indian cinemas on 13 May 2022 and premiered on ZEE5 on 17 June 2022.
+The film was theatrically released in Indian cinemas on 13 May 2022 and premiered on ZEE5 on 17 June 2022.
 The film received positive reviews, praising Prasad Oak's performance as Anand Dighe and Pravin Tarde's screenplay, dialogues and direction.
-In its first week, the film earned ₹13.87 crore and became huge box office success.

-Dharmaveer is a Third highest grossing Marathi film of 2022 at Box office.
+Dharmaveer grossed over ₹25 crore at the box office, becoming the third highest grossing Marathi film of 2022.
+The film went on to win six awards at the 60th Maharashtra State Film Awards, including Best Film, Best Director and Best Actor.

 Plot

 A TV news reporter Tanvi Mahapatra (Shruti Marathe) arrives at midnight of 26 August at Thane railway station upset over her current assignment of covering the 20th memorial service of late politician Anand Dighe in Thane which made her miss her first Bollywood party.
 Moreover, she is unaware of who the great personality was and the new article archives & internet sources show that after his death, locals destroyed Sunitidevi Singhania Hospital.
-The reporter meets an auto-rickshaw driver (Gashmeer Mahajani) who decides to drop her to her hotel in Louiswadi and tells her that rather than relying on the internet, she should meet the common Thanekars to whom Anand Dighe Saheb devoted his entire life.
+The reporter meets an auto-rickshaw driver Sameer (Gashmeer Mahajani) who decides to drop her to her hotel in Louiswadi and tells her that rather than relying on the internet, she should meet the common Thanekars to whom Anand Dighe Saheb devoted his entire life.
 The story takes back to the early days of Shiv Sena when a young Anand Dighe Saheb is a party worker.
 Inspired by his work and dedication, he becomes a prominent member of the party and a very close aide of supremo Bal Thackeray where both share great respect towards one another.
 At the venue, the reporter meets several people right from his mentees Eknath Shinde, Rajan Vichare, Anita Birje his family of two sisters as well as scores of common Thanekars where she finds that Anand Dighe Saheb was not just a political leader but he was much more to Thanekars and devoted his whole life for them.
 The great personality met with a tragic end but is still alive in the hearts of Thanekars even after his death.